joeax/svidget/README.md

 <small>\* Just kidding</small>

-> Svidget is currently under active development.
-Although it is functionally complete and stable, expect issues.
-I am currently rewriting all the tests, finalizing the documentation, and working on some demos.
-Check here often for updates.
+> Svidget is currently in beta.
+It is functionally complete and stable.
+I am currently working on some complex demos, finalizing the unit tests, and getting all documentation ready.
+For more information visit the [Svidget.js Website](http://www.svidget.com).

 ###Download
 Download the latest stable builds from the `dist` folder.
+The current version is **0.2.0**.

 ###Using